So you have some groundbreaking ideas and you’re ready to join an enthusiastic and congenial group of folks who think like you do. Perfect! Read on–

 How do I join?

 - Once you’ve gotten to know us (and we’ve gotten to know you!), download the membership application form and fill it out.
-Drop off a hard copy in the locked “membership dues” box at the space; or e-mail a soft copy to email@example.com.
+Give the hard copy to a Kwartzlab member during Tuesday Open Night; or e-mail a soft copy to email@example.com.
 Do not include any fees at this time.

 - You’ll be contacted by the Secretary via e-mail, advising you of the date the Board will be voting on your application, and inviting you to attend that Board Meeting.